timescale/pgai/docs/vectorizer.md

 ```

 This function call:
-1. Sets up a vectorizer for the 'website.blog' table
+1. Sets up a vectorizer for the `website.blog` table.
-2. Uses OpenAI's `text-embedding-3-small` model to create 768 dimensional embeddings
+2. Uses OpenAI's `text-embedding-3-small` model to create 768 dimensional embeddings.
-3. Chunks the `body` column into 128-character pieces with a 10-character overlap
+3. Chunks the `body` column into 128-character pieces with a 10-character overlap.
-4. Formats each chunk with a `title` and a `published` date
+4. Formats each chunk with a `title` and a `published` date.
-5. Schedules the vectorizer to run every `5` minutes starting from a date in the future
+5. Schedules the vectorizer to run every `5` minutes starting from a date in the future.
-6. Grants necessary permissions to the roles 'bob' and 'alice'
+6. Grants necessary permissions to the roles `bob` and `alice`.

 The function returns an integer identifier for the vectorizer created, which you can use
 in other management functions.